Blood Defense: Background

 I also wanted to write a character who was a lot more twisted than Rachel Knight ...
 She really doesn't believe that the law is anything but a suggestion, which she chooses to not follow most of the time.
 It's a really fun character to write because she is so far out there, but she's a great lawyer—she has the loyalties she has, she has the personal issues that she has.

 Clark noted, "You have a lot more leeway with a defense attorney than with a prosecutor ...
 The prosecution has to go with the evidence and the facts and tell the story as it happened.
 The defense has more creative freedom.
 All you have to do is look for a defense that works.
 But it doesn't have to be the truth."
 She also said of Samantha, "The fact that she is a defense attorney creates a lot of new possibilities for me as a writer.
 She's also sort of reckless and daring and she pushes things far, in terms of the lengths that she will go to to get things done."

 Clark said, "I particularly wanted to show what a defense attorney's job is in this age of social media, as well as the ability of a lawyer to access public opinion through Twitter and Facebook.
 I wanted to use all of today's tools to show what it's like to be a defense attorney in this world."

 Plot

-Samantha Brinkman, an eager criminal defense attorney with few clients but a good reputation in the Los Angeles courts, lands the high-profile double murder case of Detective Dale Pearson.
+Samantha Brinkman, a criminal defense attorney with few clients but a good reputation in the Los Angeles courts, lands the high-profile double murder case of Detective Dale Pearson.
 Initially attributed to a botched burglary, the murders of actress Chloe Monahan and her roommate Paige Avner are soon blamed on the veteran police officer, who had been dating Chloe and was overheard fighting with her on the night of her death.
-Unsure of his guilt or innocence, Samantha and her team—paralegal Michelle Fusco and hacker/investigator/felon Alex Medrano—pull out all the stops in their defense of Pearson.
+Unsure of his guilt or innocence, Samantha and her team—paralegal Michelle Fusco and hacker/investigator/felon Alex Medrano—build their defense of Pearson.